January 8, 2024

 9. Transferring Crypto Between Your Own Wallets

 When you transfer crypto between wallets you own, it’s like moving money between your own bank accounts.
-This means that there is no tax because you’re not making a sale or a profit.
+This means there is no tax because you’re not making a sale or a profit.

 10. Buying Crypto with Fiat Currency

-Purchasing cryptocurrencies with money such as GBP, is the starting line of your crypto journey and it’s tax-free..
+Purchasing cryptocurrencies with money such as GBP, is the starting line of your crypto journey and it’s tax-free.
 Think of it as putting your money into a new form of investment.
 However, this is only the first step; the real tax considerations begin when you sell, exchange, or use this crypto.

 11. Gifting Crypto to a Spouse

 Gifting cryptocurrencies to your spouse or civil partner is like giving a regular gift but in digital form, and it’s usually free from immediate Capital Gains Tax.
-However, if your spouse decides to sell or use the crypto, they’ll need to consider the crypto gifting tax implications based on its value at the time of disposal.
+However, if your spouse decides to sell or use the crypto, they’ll need to consider the crypto-gifting tax implications based on its value at the time of disposal.

 12. Income Tax on Crypto